jbelkins/SDKWorkbench/README.md

   - Working copies of the SDK repos that are installed on the machine where your container is run
   - A Swift toolchain provided by the development container.

+To develop with VSCode:

-1. Install Visual Studio Code.
+1. Perform the "Initial Setup" steps above, and install Visual Studio Code.
 - If you want to run directly on your development machine, install Swift from one of the options [here](https://www.swift.org/download/).

 2. Open VSCode and install the following plugins: